IQSS/dataverse/doc/sphinx-guides/source/developers/windows.rst

 PgAdmin in Windows for Dataverse
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You can access dataverse database from Windows.
-Install pgAdmin https://www.pgadmin.org/download/pgadmin-4-windows/ In pgAdmin register server using 127.0.0.1 with port 5432, database dvndb and dvnapp as username with secret password.
-Now you will be able to access and update dataverse database.
+You can access The Dataverse database from Windows.
+Install pgAdmin https://www.pgadmin.org/download/pgadmin-4-windows/ In pgAdmin register a server using 127.0.0.1 with port 5432, database dvndb and dvnapp as username with secret password.
+Now you will be able to access and update Dataverse database.